zyedidia/sregx/man/sre.md

 ---
-title: sre
+title: sregx
 section: 1
-header: SRE Manual
+header: sregx Manual
 ---

 # NAME
-  SRE - Structural Regular Expressions Tool
+  sregx - Structural Regular Expressions Tool

 # SYNOPSIS
-  sre `[OPTIONS] EXPRESSION [INPUT-FILE]`
+  sregx `[OPTIONS] EXPRESSION [INPUT-FILE]`

 # DESCRIPTION
-  SRE is a tool for executing structural regular expressions from the command line.
-SRE can be used to operate on streams of data and perform advanced search and replace.
+  sregx is a tool for executing structural regular expressions from the command line. sregx can be used to operate on streams of data and perform advanced search and replace.
 For more information about structural regular expressions, see Rob Pike's original description at [http://doc.cat-v.org/bell_labs/structural_regexps/](http://doc.cat-v.org/bell_labs/structural_regexps/).